The Law of Lossy Requirements by Bruce Nielson

 1. Until the software is actually built, it doesn’t exist.
 So there isn’t really a choice but to imagine it with broad brush strokes and then refine it into reality.

-2. As was discussed in a previous post <link>, human beings more easily understand abstractions rather than precision.
+2. As was discussed in a previous post, human beings more easily understand abstractions rather than precision.
 If we didn’t have abstract and blurry views of the design, no one but the programmer would ever understand what is to be done.
 Actually, even the programmer would only understand it in chunks and not holistically.

 The Law of Lossy Requirements